 Genus: Crassula

-Crassula ovata 'Crosby's Compact' is a slow-growing much-branched succulent shrub with thick stems that bear green leaves with red margins.
-It grows up to 3 feet (90 cm) tall.
-Leaves are obovate and up to 1 inch (2.5 cm) long.
-New leaves can be suffused entirely with red tones.
-Flowers are white, star-like, and appear in clusters at the tips of the foliage in late fall through winter.
+Crassula ovata 'Crosby's Compact' is a highly branched succulent shrub with thick stems bearing attractive, green leaves with red margins.
+It slowly grows and can reach a height of 3 feet (90 cm).
+The leaves are obovate, measuring up to 1 inch (2.5 cm) long.
+The new leaves can be suffused entirely with red tones.

 Links